msa-iqbal/c-plus-plus-mini-projects/Product_Sell/README.md

 ### **Future Improvements:**

-- Integrate a database system for better data management.
+- Integrate a database system.
-- Update the user interface for improved user experience.
+- Update the user interface.
-- Convert the C++ program to an executable (.exe) file for ease of use.